Stories are incredibly important to us.

 We meet someone for the first time, and we tell ourselves a story about why that person is the way that they are.
 Why they look like that.
 Why they talk that way.
 Where they come from.
-We smirk with delight at our deductions on the intricacies of human behavior and social status.
+We smirk with delight at our deductions on the intricacies of human behavior and social statuses of others.

 We’re good at telling other people’s stories (or so we think).